earthly/website/blog/_posts/2022-03-29-postgres-docker.md

 {% include_html cta/docker1.html %}

-## Implement PostgreSQL Using Docker
+## How to Run PostgreSQL Using Docker

-In this section, you're going to implement a PostgreSQL instance using Docker and use a graphical user interface (GUI) and pgAdmin to connect to the database.
+In this section, you're going to run a PostgreSQL instance using Docker and use a graphical user interface (GUI) and pgAdmin to connect to the database.
 To begin, you need to have Docker installed on your machine.
 You can check if you already have Docker installed on your machine by running the following command on your terminal:

 ~~~{.bash caption=">_"}
 $ docker --version